COVID-19 UPDATE 11/01/21:

 - There may be some members of our community who may fall within the clinically extremely vulnerable group, (i.e. dialysis, post-transplant, chronic kidney disease stage 5 or severe respiratory disease) who may be asked by their GP or hospital team to shield; if any of our members have concerns in this respect, they should contact their hospital team, (for example renal or respiratory team) or GP for advice.

 With COVID-19 case numbers rising rapidly across the whole of the UK, we urge all our members to be especially careful to follow the rules and minimise contact with others, to wear face coverings and to wash hands carefully and frequently.
-Information about the new national restrictions from 5th November can be found via the following link: https://www.gov.uk/guidance/new-national-restrictions-from-5-november#national-restrictions-from-5-november
+Information about the new NATIONAL LOCKDOWN starting 5th January 2021 can be found via the following link: https://www.gov.uk/coronavirus .

-Facing further restrictions so soon into the winter season will no doubt be causing stress and anxiety within our community and we are going to need to support each other more than ever; rest assured, as a charity, we will be looking at ways we can strengthen the support of our membership through the coming weeks and months.
-However, for now we should remember that we have all faced and coped with difficult times and uncertainty in the past and have already come through a lockdown this year – we have grown in resilience and have strengthened as a community and we will get through this together.
+The new lockdown and re-introduction of shielding will no doubt cause stress and anxiety within our community and we are going to need to support each other more than ever; rest assured, as a charity, we will be looking at ways we can strengthen the support of our membership through the coming weeks and months.
+However, for now we should remember that we have all faced and coped with difficult times and uncertainty in the past and have already come through two lockdowns – we have grown in resilience and have strengthened as a community and we will get through this together.